rovermicrover/-x4-race-weapons-enabled/README.md

 # About

-Egosoft almost fully implemented Paranid Mass Driver and Teladi Muon Charger but failed to polish and release them.
+Egosoft almost fully implemented Paranid Mass Driver and Teladi Muon Charger but failed to polish and release them FOR PLAYER CONTROLLED USE.
 This leaves only the Argon with a race specific weapon the Argon Ion Blaster.
 This mod:

 * Adds the Paranid Mass Driver and Teladi Muon Charger to the game.

 * Adds their blueprints for sale.

-* NPCs shouldn't use either the Mass Driver, or Muon Charger.
+* NPCs factions shouldn't use either the Mass Driver, or Muon Charger.
 If this is not the case please report an issue.
+Also note please do not use them on none player controlled ships.
+They will not work right in sector.
+This is because attack run beheavior for weapons with charge time is broken, and cannot be fixed via modding.

 * Fixes an issue with the Mass Driver Medium MK1 always overheating and never being able to fire off a round.